waynodiablo/Oystercard/pills/building_your_community_guide.md

 ### Company

 The company you work for is one of the most powerful communities you can belong to.
-It's very important to choose one that you can contribute to, and where you can learn.
+It's very important to choose one where you can contribute and learn.
 It's a community where you'll spend a lot of time, where you'll work on varied projects, where you'll get feedback, where you'll try to achieve a goal, and where you'll be constantly discussing new ideas.

 Learn more about how to [find and introduce yourself to a company](https://github.com/makersacademy/jobhunters/blob/master/pills/finding_a_job_the_smart_way.md).